microsoft/vscode-docs/docs/supporting/errors.md

 There were two problems with this:

-- VS Code would only fix paths for some well-known attributes like `program`, `cwd`, or `outDir`.
+- VS Code would only fix paths for some well-known attributes like `program`, `cwd`, or `outFiles`.
 Relative paths passed as an argument or set as an environment variable would not be fixed and this behavior was not transparent.
 - VS Code would only fix paths in the `launch.json` configuration file.
 It would not touch paths in `tasks.json` and this inconsistency was difficult to understand.

 Starting with release 0.10.11, VS Code no longer modifies launch configuration paths.
 If you are using relative paths in your launch configurations, you'll need to fix them by prefixing the relative path with `${workspaceRoot}/`.